Coder1967/Blog_Post_Website/README.md

 and upload their profile pictures.

 # Features
-### 1. A main feature is the ability of usersto make posts
+### 1. A main feature is the ability of users to make posts
 <br/>
 <img src="https://github.com/Coder1967/Blog_Post_Website/blob/main/assets/Screenshot%20(57).png">